e6a5/hieptran.me/content/posts/purpose.md

 They shift quickly.

-One moment I'm focused.
+One moment, I'm focused.

 The next, I'm chasing what others are doing.

 That's FOMO.
 I recognize it.
 But just knowing is not enough.

-I must learn to trust my own path and walk it, even when it is quiet.
+I must learn to trust my path, even when it is quiet.

 To do that, I need to find what truly matters to me.